We all know the newborn period is rough. You do what you have to do to survive. Safely, I hope.

 Healthy sleep habits are essential to good health.
 And so are strong, loving relationships.
 It's time we stop seeing them as an either or situation.
 As The Happy Sleeper says, "warm, supportive parenting and a full night of independent sleep are not mutually exclusive... they work together naturally and seamlessly."

-If you are ready to create strong family bonds by guiding your child to stronger self-soothing skills but aren't sure where to start, set up a free chat with me and enjoy great sleep in two weeks or less, guaranteed.
+If you want to shift your family to healthier habits while fostering a strong connection, but aren't sure where to start, set up a free consult and get your family on track in two weeks or less, guaranteed.